nfrechette/sjson-cpp/README.md

 ### iOS

 For *iOS*, the steps are identical to the other platforms but due to code signing, you will need to perform the builds from *Xcode* manually.
 Note that this is only an issue if you attempt to use the tools or run the unit tests locally.

+### Emscripten

+Emscripten support currently only has been tested on OS X and Linux.
+To use it, make sure to install a recent version of Emscripten SDK 1.39.11+.

 ## Commit message format